 You can come and go as you please.
 You will not be disturbing anyone if you arrive after the practice has started or leave before it ends.

-Sound fun?
+Sound interesting?
 Join us!
 Here’s a schedule of our regular practices that anyone is welcome to attend.
 All times are in Eastern Time and subject to change.
 All lengths are approximate.

 Practices and Activities have different purposes and meanings.